top of page

 Teacher: Monica Davis

-Supplies Needed: Students will need their own mixed media pad and basic art supplies, such as: watercolors, assorted brushes, scissors, pencils and markers, glue, ruler, eraser, plastic case to store art supplies.
+Supplies Needed: Students will need their own mixed media pad and basic art supplies, such as: watercolors, assorted brushes, scissors, pencils and markers, glue, ruler, eraser, and a plastic case to store art supplies.
 They will also need common household items and found objects throughout the school year.

 Game Inventors Workshop